-The topological and conformational information provided by scalar couplings lies at the foundation of the analytical power of nuclear magnetic resonance (NMR) spectroscopy (Ernst et al., 1987; Keeler, 2005; Levitt, 2008; Cavanagh, 2007).
-The strong coupling case is encountered when scalar coupling constants are not negligible with respect to the difference of resonance frequency between the coupled spins (Keeler, 2005).
-Understanding strong scalar couplings and their spectral signature was essential when NMR was introduced for chemical analysis, which was typically performed at magnetic fields considered today as low (Bodenhausen et al., 1977; Pfändler and Bodenhausen, 1987).
-Modern highfield NMR is widely based on the exploitation of weak scalar couplings, so that strong scalar couplings have remained a nuisance, in particular in aromatic spin systems (Vallurupalli et al., 2007; Foroozandeh et al., 2014).
-Recently, the development and availability of benchtop NMR spectrometers operating at low or moderate magnetic fields (Grootveld et al., 2019) has revived the interest in the understanding of strong scalar couplings in conventional NMR.
+36 The topological and conformational information provided by scalar couplings lies at the foundation of the 37 analytical power of NMR spectroscopy (Ernst et al., 1987; Keeler, 2005; Levitt, 2008; Cavanagh, 2007).
+The 38 strong coupling case is encountered when scalar coupling constants are not negligible with respect to the 39 difference of resonance frequency between the coupled spins (Keeler, 2005).
+Understanding strong scalar 40 couplings and their spectral signature was essential when NMR was introduced for chemical analysis, 41 which was typically performed at magnetic fields considered today as low (Bodenhausen et al., 1977; 42 Pfändler and Bodenhausen, 1987).
+Modern high-field NMR is widely based on the exploitation of weak 43 scalar couplings, so that strong scalar couplings have remained a nuisance, in particular in aromatic spin 44 systems (Vallurupalli et al., 2007; Foroozandeh et al., 2014).
+Recently, the development and availability of 45 benchtop NMR spectrometers operating at low or moderate magnetic fields (Grootveld et al., 2019), has 46 revived the interest in the understanding of strong scalar couplings in conventional NMR.

-Contrary to conventional NMR, NMR at near-zero or ultralow magnetic fields (ZULF-NMR) explores the benefits of NMR in the strong scalar-coupling regime.
-At such magnetic fields, typically smaller than 1 μT, scalar-coupling interactions dominate all Zeeman interaction and dictate the eigenstates of spin systems and transition energies obtained in spectra (Ledbetter et al., 2011; Tayler et al., 2017; Blanchard and Budker, 2016).
-However, for homonuclear couplings, the transition between the weak and strong coupling regimes occurs in a range of magnetic fields where the Zeeman interaction is still dominant (Ivanov et al., 2006, 2008, 2014; Appelt et al., 2010; Türschmann et al., 2014).
-This transition between weak and strong couplings can be investigated by varying the magnetic field applied to the sample on a high-field magnet, which is usually performed by moving the sample through the stray field with a shuttle system (Roberts and Redfield, 2004a, b; Redfield, 2012; Wagner et al., 1999; Bryant and Korb, 2005; Goddard et al., 2007; Chou et al., 2016, 2017; Charlier et al., 2013; Cousin et al., 2016a, b; Zhukov et al., 2018; Kiryutin et al., 2016).
-These studies have highlighted the effects of level anticrossings (LACs; Miesel et al., 2006; Ivanov et al., 2014).
-When the passage through a LAC is slow, the transition is adiabatic, and the population of eigenstates is smoothly converted to the new eigenstates.
-When the transition is fast, coherences can be generated between the new eigenstates and time oscillations of the population of high-field eigenstates can be observed (Pravdivtsev et al., 2013; Kiryutin et al., 2013).
-As usual, nonadiabatic variation, which gives rise to excitation of coherences, means that the adiabatic eigenstates of the spin system change with time fast compared to the rate of internal evolution of the system.
-Specifically, for each pair of adiabatic states, $|i\rangle$ and $|j\rangle$, the following parameter:
+- 47 Contrarily to conventional NMR, NMR at near-zero or ultralow magnetic fields (ZULF-NMR), explores the 48 benefits of NMR in the strong scalar-coupling regime.
+At such magnetic fields, typically smaller than 1 μT, 49 scalar coupling interactions dominate all Zeeman interaction and dictate the eigenstates of spin systems 50 and transition energies obtained in spectra (Ledbetter et al., 2011; Tayler et al., 2017; Blanchard and 51 Budker, 2016).
+However, for homonuclear couplings, the transition between the weak- and strong-52 coupling regimes occurs in a range of magnetic fields, where the Zeeman interaction is still dominant 53 (Ivanov et al., 2006; Ivanov et al., 2008; Ivanov et al., 2014; Appelt et al., 2010; Türschmann et al., 2014).
+54 This transition between weak and strong couplings can be investigated by varying the magnetic field 55 applied to the sample on a high-field magnet, which is usually performed by moving the sample through 56 the stray field with a shuttle system (Roberts and Redfield, 2004a, b; Redfield, 2012; Wagner et al., 1999; 57 Bryant and Korb, 2005; Goddard et al., 2007; Chou et al., 2016; Chou et al., 2017; Charlier et al., 2013; 58 Cousin et al., 2016a; Cousin et al., 2016b; Zhukov et al., 2018; Kiryutin et al., 2016).
+These studies have 59 highlighted the effects of level anti-crossings (LACs) (Miesel et al., 2006; Ivanov et al., 2014).
+When the 60 passage through a LAC is slow, the transition is adiabatic and the population of eigenstates is smoothly 61 converted to the new eigenstates.
+When the transition is fast, coherences can be generated between the 62 new eigenstates and time-oscillations of the population of high-field eigenstates can be observed 63 (Pravdivtsev et al., 2013; Kiryutin et al., 2013).
+This phenomenon has been observed on a variety of 64 homonuclear spin systems.
+Heteronuclear scalar couplings have been shown to alter LACs in homonuclear 65 spin systems (Korchak et al., 2012); yet, the properties of such heteronuclear couplings on LACs are not fully understood, in particular, in spin systems with extensive networks of homo- and heteronuclear scalar 66 67 couplings.
+As usual, non-adiabatic variation, which gives rise to excitation of coherences, means that the 68 adiabatic eigenstates of the spin system change with time fast as compared to the rate of internal 69 evolution of the system.
+Specifically, for each pair of adiabatic states, $|i\rangle$ and $|j\rangle$, the parameter - 70